wdesportes/blog.williamdes.eu/blog.williamdes.eu/content/Infrastructure/tutorials/encrypt-an-existing-Debian-system-with-LUKS.md

 - `cryptsetup luksDump /dev/sda` to check that is needs to be converted
 - `cryptsetup luksConvertKey --pbkdf pbkdf2 /dev/sda` to convert the key
 - `cryptsetup luksDump /dev/sda` to check that is worked
+- `sudo cryptsetup --verbose open --test-passphrase /dev/sda` to check the password is working

+Note: always use `--pbkdf pbkdf2` to change the password or do other key changes.
+Example to change the password: `cryptsetup luksChangeKey --pbkdf pbkdf2 /dev/sda`

 ## Chroot into the system and adjust it